LinuxInLondon/draft-documents/speaker-proposal.md

 ####Speakers should provide:

-* Knowledge – a speaker with specific topic competence can provide timely insights on industry trends and best practices for our audience
+* Knowledge – a speaker with specific topic competence can provide timely insights on industry trends and best practices for our audience.

-* Inspiration – a speaker can offer a thought-provoking or motivational speech to encourage our audience to adopt new concepts or conquer new challenges
+* Inspiration – a speaker can offer a thought-provoking or motivational speech to encourage our audience to adopt new concepts or conquer new challenges.

-* Visibility – a speaker can be an true asset to our agenda, increase event attendance and attract overall interest in Linux, BSD and all derivatives
+* Visibility – a speaker can be an true asset to our agenda, attract a greater attendance and increase overall interest in Linux, BSD and all derivatives.

 ####To submit a proposal provide to us the following:

-* Presentation title - an appropriate and compelling title for your presentation
+* Presentation title - an appropriate and compelling title for your presentation.

-* Presentation description – one to two paragraph overview of topics to be covered
+* Presentation description – one to two paragraph overview of topics to be covered.

-* Presentation objectives - list things our audience would be likely to learn from attending
+* Presentation objectives - list things our audience would be likely to learn from attending.